BLCM/BLCMods/Borderlands 2 mods/osetor74/Oselands Standalones/Osetor's Improved Vendors/README.md

 *This section will assume that you haven't installed a BL2 mod before.
 Feel free to skip steps if you have it set up already*

 **If you are completely new to modding**, please watch **[this video](https://www.youtube.com/watch?v=57WxvASCX70&t=1s)** done by Apple1417 to install the PythonSDK.
-This is required for both executing the mod in the game to apply its effects, and to make other mods work that Oselands requires to function.
+This is required for both executing the mod in the game to apply its effects, and to make other mods work that Improved Vendors requires to function.

 *You may also click [this link](https://bl-sdk.github.io/) for a written guide on how to install the SDK.
 Also leads to the video guide listed above.*